Central SC VHF Simplex Net

 Why should we care about simplex?
 We know there is always the possibility of an emergency which can make normal communication systems inoperable.
 This might include telephone, internet and local VHF/UHF repeaters.
 Similarly, such an emergency can result in any or all of these systems becoming overloaded with traffic.
 In either case, Simplex may be the only option available for communication and passing of mes sages.

-The Central SC CARC Simplex Net exists to provide an opportunity to learn and practice simplex skills.
+The Central SC VHF Simplex Net exists to provide an opportunity to learn and practice simplex skills.
 If local repeaters are out of service, who would you be able to contact and who could contact you?
 We certainly don’t want to wait until an emergency to find out.

 Important things to keep in mind for simplex: